freeflowuniverse/herolauncher/pkg/doctree/example/sample-collection/tutorials/tutorial2.md

 # Tutorial 2

-This is the second tutorial.
+This is the second tutorial in the sample collection.